fsr/python-lessons/_exercises/08_text-statistic.md

 ---

 ### Step 1
 Write some [lorem ipsum text](http://www.loremipsum.de) into a file.
+You can do this manually.

-Read the file[^filereading] and make a statistic of how often every word appears in the file[^dict] and print your results to the command line.
+Read the file[^filereading] using Python and make a statistic of how often every word appears in the file[^dict] and print your results to the command line.

 ### Step 2
 Now parameterize the function.[^parameterize]